-For Cortex-A platforms we provide integrated Linux and Android software stacks:
+For Cortex-A and Neoverse Infrastructure platforms we provide integrated Linux and/or Android software stacks:

 - Mobile focused systems include: SCP Firmware, Trusted Firmware-A and U-Boot ports.
 They support an ACK (Android Common Kernel) based AOSP distribution with graphics support.

 - Infrastructure focused systems include: SCP Firmware, Trusted-Firmware-A and EDK II UEFI ports.
 They support a Grub loaded Distro (e.g. Fedora Enterprise) based on an upstream Linux kernel.
 Booting multiple instances of a guest OS with Linux KVM and LKVM tool is also supported.

 - All systems support a basic Linux boot to a Busybox ramdisk filesystem.

 The complete software stack is updated and tested as part of a quarterly release and made available to build from source.